 - for all the products we consume, energy is needed to produce, to package and to transport them.
 Every time we buy a new product it means extra emissions, whether it is food, clothing, household products or otherwise.
 Being aware of this, is a good start towards a change into the daily choices we make.
 Do we really need all the products we buy?
 What if we would start to re-use, repair and remake existing products instead of buying new ones.
 What if we buy more second hand.
 And if we decide to buy a new product, make an eco-friendly choice e.g. buy local products to reduce transportation, choose products that are not wrapped in plastics and/or other packaging materials, buy more durable (often higher quality) products that have a long lifespan, buy products with eco-friendly components, etc.

 - cut down on your food waste.
 An estimated 1/3 of greenhouse emissions comes from food waste occurring in production, transport, the supermarket and last but not least in your own household.

 - check in your household what changes you can make to use less energy;

-- support environmental organizations and green political parties.
+- support environmental organizations.

 So we have the choice to change our behavior and make a less negative impact on the climate.
 But we also have to talk about an unpopular subject: overpopulation.
 Our planet, our oceans and the rest of the natural world, can not cope with the pressure we humans put on it at the moment.
 The growing world population will have an increased greenhouse effect, especially if we don’t change radically.
 The positive changes we make today can be erased by a growing population tomorrow.
-A difficult subject for many but world’s political leaders have to address this issue, with the priority it requires.
+A difficult subject for many.
+Nevertheless, world’s political leaders have to address this issue, with the priority it requires.